 The tent is very easy to pop up and pack away, but the fact that you have to be either on the floor or in a very deep bend to get your child into and out of it means that it won’t be ideal for all parents/carers.
 We use a conventional travel cot when we take the baby girl to stay at her grandparents’ house.

 Self-catering accommodation is almost always going to be preferable when travelling with a baby or toddler, but if you need to stay in a hotel or bed and breakfast, here are some tips to make the best of the situation.
-This post is a little longer than usual, so I’ve split it into two parts; look out for part 2.

 Before you book, get in touch to find out what the hotel or B&B provides in terms of in-room amenities.
 A kettle is very useful for warming up baby food or milk, and a fridge for keeping it cold.
 If they’re not available – more common in a B&B – ask if you can use the management’s kitchen.